Stress Fracture Q & A

 Some ways you can tell if you have a stress fracture include redness, tenderness and swelling at the site of the fracture and pain that grows greater over time, especially if you put weight on the injured area.
 If you think you have a stress fracture your best means of coping until you can see a doctor are to keep weight off the affected limb, apply cold cloths and ice packs to the affected area and use pain medication to keep pain under control.

-If are in the Bay Area please feel free to contact us at one of our three locations in order to schedule an online appointment.
+If are in the Bay Area please feel free to contact us at one of our locations in order to schedule an online appointment.
 Our staff will contact you back within 24 hours to confirm the details so we can get you examined and diagnosed at your earliest convenience.

 Additional Services You May Need